RT-Thread-Studio/sdk-bsp-stm32f103-unknown-bluepill/rtt_default_project_0/README.md

 **Step 5: Download the new program to your blue pill board.**

 Re-plug the USB cable and you will find a new serial (virtual com, 115200, 8-N-1) device in your computer.
 Then, you can use the USB instead of the UART-USB adapter as a console and send commands through USB cable.
 If you reset or reboot the blue pill board, you'll still need to re-plug the USB cable.

+### 4.2 How to extend Blue Pill board’s Flash space

+According to ST official datasheet, STM32F103C8 has 64KB of Flash.
+However, STM32F103C8 and STM32F103CB use the same type of silicon die, which means STM32F103C8 also has 128KB ROM in theory, but ST locked the high 64KB.
+Basically, to force the debugger to download program can unlock the high 64KB.
+There is a good news that **RT-Studio will help you to unlock the Blue Pill Board high 64KB block** if you use Blue Pill Board BSP as a template to create your project.
+You just need to press the "Flash Download" button as usual.
+What you only need to remember is that Blue Pill board has 128KB of Flash rather than 64KB.